yguel/pyWinCTRL/README.md

 ### Solve sudden error:  ImportError: cannot import name 'appengine' from 'requests.packages.urllib3.contrib'

-It may works great for a while and then suddenly stop working with the following error:
+It may work great for a while and then suddenly stop working with the following error:
 ```bash
 ImportError: cannot import name 'appengine' from 'requests.packages.urllib3.contrib'
 ```